pc-guru91/Advanced-Regression-Techniques/README.md

 pred.lasso = predict(lasso.fit, final.test)
 prediction.lasso = data.frame(Id = seq(1461, 2919, 1), SalePrice = exp(pred.lasso))
   ```
-**(Note that the predicted values need to be exp( ) to bring back the original values because log transformation was performed on the target variable.)**
+**(Note that the predicted values need to be exp( ) to bring back to the original values because log transformation was performed on the target variable.)**

   ### 6.2 Ridge regression
   ```